Dog Laws & Responsibilities

 Dogs can be a great source of companionship and pleasure.
 However, dog ownership also involves responsibilities.
 Not only do you have responsibilities as an owner to make sure your dog is fed, cared for and exercised, but you also have responsibilities to your community in general to ensure that the dog is properly controlled and well behaved.

+There are expiable offences of the Dog and Cat Management Act 1995 which Council Officers are authorised to enforce.
 As a dog owner in South Australia you are required to:

 - Register your dog(s) at 3 months of age.